 Visitors from all over the world come to Victoria and marvel at the city’s seamless blend of its colonial past and modern present.
 But there was a time before Victoria was Victoria – a time when the Songees and SIXME

 LE L Nations, descendants of the Lekwungen People and members of the Coast Salish family, lived and prospered on the southernmost shores of Vancouver Island.
-No matter if you’re staying close by at Monaco Living or further away at Barkley Manor, the extensive and interactive First People’s Gallery at the Royal British Columbia Museum is a must!
+No matter if you’re staying close by or further away at Barkley Manor, the extensive and interactive First People’s Gallery at the Royal British Columbia Museum is a must!
 From the Living Languages exhibit, where visitors can hear the greeting of over 34 First Nations languages, to the moving Totem Hall, that evokes the feeling of a 19th century First Nations coastal village, you can learn so much about the incredibly diverse cultures that call BC, home.
 Right outside the Royal BC Museum doors you can find Thunderbird Park, an outdoor exhibit of totem poles from all over BC.
 And don’t forget to see one of the tallest, free-standing totem poles that has been carved out of a single cedar in Beacon Hill Park!

 To get a real taste of Coast Salish culture, try a culinary tour!
 The Multi-award winning Cree-Metis Executive Chef, Shirley Lang offers guests a culinary tour of Vancouver Island focused on First Nations cuisine and culture.
 Hike through the forest and learn about the traditional edible and medicinal plants used by the Indigenous communities, witness a dance ceremony and enjoy traditional Coast Salish feast.